r3boot/jaken/README.md

 Plugins can be written in any language, as long as they communicate via the mqtt topics that are available.

 # Upcoming features
-* karma/infoitems, in-bot or not
-* Possibility to reply using notifications
 * Port some plugins
 * Alias support
-* Endpoint for incoming irc messages
-* Make bot configurable via cfg file and cli arguments
-* Find something for triggers (eg, !remind, leaving messages for ppl)
-* Possibility to create plugins which run continuously and communicate via stdin/stdout
 * sqlite3 -> add transactions and concurrency limits
 * Possibility to join multiple channels